-No later than 15 days after reviewing the complaint, CCNE staff transmits to the chief nursing officer/chief nurse executive the nature and scope of the substantive complaint, along with the identity of the originator of the complaint.
-If feasible and appropriate, a copy of the letter of complaint is transmitted to the chief nursing officer/chief nurse executive.
+No later than 15 days after reviewing the complaint, CCNE staff provide the complaint, and instructions for responding to it, to the chief nurse administrator.
 The program is provided 30 days to respond to the complaint.

-The institution either confirms or denies the allegations of the complaint.
-If the allegations are confirmed, the institution advises CCNE of specific measures taken to ameliorate problems.
+The program either confirms or denies the allegations of the complaint.
+If the allegations are confirmed, the program advises CCNE of specific measures taken to ameliorate problems.
 If the allegations are denied, a response to the specific allegations is submitted to CCNE, including any and all applicable supporting documentation.

 All responses and documentation pursuant to the complaint are considered by the CCNE Board at a subsequent meeting, within 3 months of receipt of the program's written response to the complaint.
-The Board formulates an action if necessary and transmits the final disposition to the complainant and the institution no later than 45 days following the meeting.
+The Board formulates an action if necessary and provides the final disposition to the complainant and the program no later than 45 days following the meeting.